-The Emery/Weiner Music & Vocal Performance Department is pleased to offer courses in both academic and applied music in instrumental and vocal disciplines.
+The Emery/Weiner Music & Vocal Performance Department is pleased to offer courses in both academic and applied music in both instrumental and vocal disciplines.

 Instrumental Music Program

 Sixth Grade students spend one quarter of their year taking an Introduction to Instrumental Music course, where they learn basic skills on piano, guitar, bass, and drums.
-The next class, 7th/8th Grade Ensemble, expands upon these skills and develops them to the point of including public performances.
+The next class, Seventh/Eighth Grade Ensemble, expands upon these skills and develops them to the point of including public performances.
 Students with backgrounds in other instruments are encouraged to participate.

 Those with a penchant for rock 'n roll can take Instrumental Ensemble I, a class in which guitarists, flutists, saxophonists, drummers, pianists, and vocalists study and perform pop music from the past 40 years.
 For those ready to "kick it up a notch," Instrumental Ensemble II offers a high-octane version, delving into more challenging music, including jazz, and offers many more public and private performance opportunities.